priore/SOAPEngine/README.md

 * Support both 2001 (v1.1) and 2003 (v1.2) XML schema.
 * Support array, array of structs and dictionary.
 * Support user-defined object.
 Capable of serializing complex data types and array of complex data types, even multi-level embedded structs.
+* Supports ASMX Services and now also the WCF Services.
 * An example is included in source code.

 ## Requirements
-* iOS 4.x, 5.x, 6.x and last iOS7.
+* iOS 4.3, 5.x, 6.x and last iOS7.
-* XCode 4.1 or later
+* XCode 4.6 or later
 * Security.framework
 * Foundation.framework
 * UIKit.framework
 * libxml2.dylib

 ## Limitations
-* support only ASMX services.
+* supports only WCF Services in basic bindings.

 Below a simple example on Objective-C :